gargvishesh/druid/docs/multi-stage-query/index.md

   input files than worker tasks, you can increase query parallelism by splitting up your input files such that you have at least one input file per worker task.
-- The `druid.worker.capacity` server property on each Middle Manager determines the maximum number of worker tasks that can run on that server at once.
-Each task runs single-threaded, so this also determines the maximum number of processors on the server that can contribute towards multi-stage queries.
+- The `druid.worker.capacity` server property on each Middle Manager determines the maximum number of worker tasks that can run on each server at once.
+Worker tasks run single-threaded, so this also determines the maximum number of processors on the server that can contribute towards multi-stage queries.
 In Imply Enterprise, where data servers are shared between Historicals and Middle Managers, the default setting for `druid.worker.capacity` is lower than the number of processors on the server.
-On high-memory instance types, such as the AWS r5 or i3 families, or the GCP n1-highmem family, you can increase multi-stage query engine parallelism by setting `druid.worker.capacity` to one less than the number of processors on the server.
-This override leads to additional memory usage, which may affect performance of the core query engine.
-It may also cause instability on non-high-memory instance types due to lack of available memory.
+Advanced users may consider enhancing parallelism by increasing this value to one less than the number of processors on the server.
+In most cases, this increase must be accompanied by an adjustment of the memory allotment of the Historical process, Middle-Manager-launched tasks, or both, to avoid memory overcommitment and server instability.
+If you are not comfortable tuning these memory usage parameters to avoid overcommitment, it is best to stick with the default `druid.worker.capacity`.

 A secondary driver of performance is available memory.
 In two important cases — producer-side sort as part of shuffle, and segment generation — more memory can reduce the number of passes required through the data and therefore improve performance.
 For details, see the [Memory usage](#memory-usage) section.